-When well done, membership can be fantastically impactful.
+When done well, membership can be fantastically impactful.
 But it can also be incredibly resource-intensive and can’t be turned on and off like a campaign.
 Fundraising and marketing are difficult: with few exceptions, news consumers are habituated to not paying for access to digital news.
 Access to news is often subsidized—by advertisers, platforms, private funders, and reporters themselves—in ways readers often don’t realize.

 Based on our research so far, I wish we’d discovered a simple formula.
 I’d love to say “charge x, hire y membership-responsible staff, partner with these types of publishers for z stories annually, then watch the money and audience collaboration opportunities come in.”
 But our study of news sites’ revenue and participation programs around the world suggests that there are too many complex external forces at play to offer one “rule” to everyone.
 We see significant diversity in funding landscapes and access to capital; local, regional, and national attitudes around giving and paying for news; public media literacy levels; incomes and ages of the members that sites serve; and more.